joinpursuit/Mock-Interview-Trivia-Questions/README.md

 }
 ```

-2. What whill the value be for `color`, after the following code runs, for the following instances of `Car`:
+2. What will the value be for `color`, after the following code runs, for the following instances of `Car`:
   - `newCar`
   - `secondNewCar`